MichaelOdumosu57/microsoft_docs_get_started_with_blockchain_development/README.md

 __Distribution__: The output of the contract is validated and verified by nodes on the network.
 Contract states can be publicly visible.
 In some cases, even "private" variables are visible.

 ## Frameworks
-* Open Zeppelin, Truffle Suite, Truffle for vscode extension
+* Open Zeppelin(a platform), Truffle Suite, Truffle for vscode extension

 ## Exercise - Install Truffle
 * __ganache__ - a safe etherium virtual network for testing